-Amicci was one of the interesting openings last year.
-Located in the same place where it was formerly the Bel Paese and fleetingly Cuore Matto, this place opened with an aggressive proposal, complete remodeling and exported chef included.
+Amicci was one of the more interesting openings last year (2013).
+Located in the same place where there was formerly the restaurant Bel Paese and Cuore Matto.
+Amicci opened with an aggressive proposal, a complete remodeling and exported chef.

-Sarhangi Bahar, the Iranian chef who opened the fires of this kitchen is no longer in the project, and hes replacement took Silvana Bettati (owner), who has the mission of giving continuity to this project which pretends show the italian gastronomy as high cuisine.
+Sarhangi Bahar, the Iranian chef who opened the kitchen is no longer part of the project, and his replacement Silvana Bettati (owner), has taken on the mission of giving continuity to this project.

 In Amicci’s new menu, we tried the “Grilled Squid Macerated in Lemon Grass.”
 Although the squid didn’t add much flavor to this recipe, the cherry tomatoes and basil that accompanied it managed to give it some personality.
 We continued with a tasty “Tecla de Lomo”, a juicy and firm Wagyu cut, in very good company with some caramelized onions, and roasted tomato topped by mozzarella.
 A greedy and filling appetizer.

 If your at a big table, “Antipasto Amici” would be a good choice.
 A nice Italian selection with a tasty and powerful cured beef cured salmon with elegant touches of bittersweet.
 This is a good house plate that includes tasty candied shallots and a few pieces of well-ripened Grana Padana, which is always appreciated.

 If its a cold day, ask for the “Carrot and Mussel” soup, a big dish, with a tasty and intense shellfish flavor.